gloveboxes/AiPoweredPredictiveMaintenanceDocs/docs/_40-power-bi.md

 ![The image shows Power BI Reporting](img/power-bi-report.png)

-GitHub metrics are stored in an Azure SQL database.
+Predictive maintenance data is stored in an Azure SQL database.
 Power BI is used to visualize the metrics data.

 ![The image shows reporting with Power BI](img/power-bi-report-example.png)